nicgirault/circosJS/readme.md

 }
 ```

-Then you have to specify where to place the axes.
+Then you should specify where to place the axes.

-You can either define single axis by defining a `position` attribute with a value between the min and max value of the track:
+You can either define a single axis by defining a `position` attribute with a value between the min and max value of the track:

 ```javascript
 {